fosslight/fosslight-guide-en/scanner/1_dependency.md

 ## How to Run and Output
 {: .left-bar-title}
 - Please follow the prerequisites and execution methods according to the package manager used in your project.
 - Dependency analysis must be performed in the same build environment as the package manager used during actual development. (e.g., npm build tools must be installed on the server to perform npm dependency analysis)
+- For Windows, you can download and use the exe executable from [release assets](https://github.com/fosslight/fosslight_dependency_scanner/releases).

 {::options parse_block_html="true" /}
 <details>